walseb/fir/getting_started.md

 shaderPipeline :: ShaderPipeline
 shaderPipeline
   = ShaderPipeline
-  $    StructInput @VertexInput @(Triangle List)
+  $    StructInput @VertexData @(Triangle List)
   :>-> (vertex  , "shaders/vert.spv")
   :>-> (fragment, "shaders/frag.spv")
 ```

-Here, we specify:
+Here, we specify a snoc-list `vertexInput :>-> shader_1 :>-> ... :>-> shader_n`,
+which contains the following information:

   * The type of the input to the pipeline.
-This consists of the following information:
+This consists of:

     - The primitive topology used for vertex input assembly.
-In this case, the topology is `Triangle List`, meaning that we are specifying a list of vertices, with consecutive groups of three vertices forming a triangle.
+In this case, the topology is `Triangle List`, meaning that we are specifying a list of vertices, with consecutive chunks of three vertices forming a triangle.
     The primitive topology is supplied with type-level data of kind [FIR.Pipeline.PrimitiveTopology Nat](src/FIR/Pipeline.hs), such as `Points`, `Triangle Fan` or `PatchesOfSize 9`.

     - The type of the data attached to each vertex.
-In this case we are attaching a structure to each vertex, of type `Struct VertexInput`.
+In this case we are attaching a structure to each vertex, of type `Struct VertexData`.
 When it comes to performing a draw call using this pipeline, the Vulkan application will use a vertex buffer, which will need to have been appropriately populated with position and colour data for each vertex in the buffer.

-    Note that we have to specify layout information using location and component slots, as explained in [FIR.Layout](src/FIR/Layout.hs).
+    Note that we have to specify layout information using location and component slots, as explained in [FIR.Validation.Layout](src/FIR/Validation/Layout.hs).

     See also the [shaders from the Hopf fibration example](fir-examples/src/Examples/Hopf/Shaders.hs), which illustrate the usage of this layout information.

-  * The shaders which make up the pipeline, in the form of a snoc-list `StartPipeline :>-> shader_1 :>-> ... :>-> shader_n`.
+  * The shaders which make up the pipeline, with their associated filepaths.

 This library will then validate the pipeline at the type-level (i.e. at compile-time) to ensure that: